My biggest surprise in Helsinki: Delicious Finnish cuisine

 Enough with the chatter.
 Show-us-the-food!

-So here’s a visual representation of the best Finnish food I so thoroughly enjoyed during my time in Helsinki.
+So here’s a visual representation of the best food in Finland I so thoroughly enjoyed during my time in Helsinki.

 You can find these eclectic foods in restaurants and markets across Finland, but there is no better to sample the local charms than in someone’s home.